helson-lin/ffandown-docs/en/qa.md

 # common problem

+## Dash protocol support

+Due to the built-in version of ffmpeg being 4.4.1, it does not support decoding of dash.
+You can manually upgrade the version of ffmpeg in the lib directory to 6.1 or above (note that ffmpeg requires execution permission)

 ## Download failed: `input/output error` appears in the log

 In this case, first make sure whether the download directory has permissions (if the download has been successful before, it must have permissions)